There are many ways to enjoy the Great Barrier Reef, and a long weekend trip to Heron Island may be my favourite.

 Snorkelling near the wreck is good at Heron Island but nowhere as good as on Lady Eliott.
 Although we could still spot some marine life in the lagoon on Heron Island, many spots sadly looked bleached and/or dead.
 I haven’t visited Lady Elliot in 2018 to compare, but it looked way better in 2017.
 Plus, if you’re an experienced snorkeller, you may see Manta rays while snorkelling on the deeper side of Lady Elliot.

-If you look for comfort and luxury, Heron Island resort will probably offer you a better experience.
+If you look for comfort, Heron Island resort will probably offer you a better experience.
 Rooms are more spacious, there is a spa on the island and the beach is made of sand (whereas it’s mostly coral pieces on Lady Elliot’s beach).
 However, Lady Elliot Island is an eco-resort, which makes a lot more sense in such a fragile environment threatened by climate change and could be a better fit with your values.

 I think so, if you pick the right season.

 The Reef around the island with the wreck looks lovely with the stunning contrasts – and you’ll see beautiful sunsets.
 You’ll be staying on the Great Barrier Reef.

 Even without going into the water, you’ll have the opportunity to spot amazing marine wildlife.
 Heron Island is one of the best places in Australia to see wildlife.
 We saw turtles on the beach, as well as cowtail rays, baby blacktip sharks and shovelnose rays just a few centimetres away from us.
 From the jetty, we watched eagle rays (sometimes even jumping!), sharks, and turtles passing by…